- Search The Registry

 - My Account

 *Terence Blanchard was born on this date in 1962.
 He is a Black jazz trumpeter, bandleader, composer, arranger, and film score composer.

 After a laborious but successful embouchure change, he recorded his self-titled debut for Columbia Records that reached third on the Billboard Jazz Charts.
 After performing and composing soundtracks for Spike Lee movies, including Do the Right Thing and Mo Better Blues, "Jungle Fever," Malcolm X, Clockers, Summer of Sam, 25th Hour, and Inside Man.
 In 2006, he composed the score for Spike Lee's 4-hour Hurricane Katrina documentary for HBO entitled When the Levees Broke: A Requiem in Four Acts.

-Blanchard also appeared in front of the media with his mother to share their emotional journey back to find her home completely destroyed.
-With over forty scores to his credit, Blanchard is the most prolific jazz musician to ever compose for movies.
+Blanchard also appeared in front of the media with his mother to share their emotional journey to find her home destroyed.
+With over forty scores to his credit, Blanchard is the most prolific jazz musician ever composing for movies.
 Blanchard has remained true to his jazz roots as a trumpeter and bandleader on the performance circuit.
-He has recorded several award-winning albums for Columbia, Sony Classical and Blue Note Records, including In My Solitude: The Billie Holiday Songbook (1994), Romantic Defiance (1995), The Heart Speaks (1996), Wandering Moon (2000), Let's Get Lost (2001) and Flow (2005), which was produced by pianist Herbie Hancock and received two Grammy Award nominations.
+He has recorded several award-winning albums for Columbia and Sony Classical.
+Blue Note Records, including In My Solitude: The Billie Holiday Songbook (1994), Romantic Defiance (1995), The Heart Speaks (1996), Wandering Moon (2000), Let's Get Lost (2001), and Flow (2005), which was produced by pianist Herbie Hancock and received two Grammy Award nominations.